WavesCommon Misconceptions

 Common Misconceptions

 This common misconceptions covers Common Misconceptions within Wave Properties for GCSE Physics.
 Revise Wave Properties in Waves for GCSE Physics with 21 exam-style questions and 15 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 8 of 13 in this topic.
 Use this common misconceptions to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position